Omni-Directional Antennas vs. Directional Antennas

 Directional antennas, also called yagi antennas, have a radius of only 45 to 90 degrees to pull signals from.
 Since their signal is concentrated in a more narrow field than omni-directional antennas, they are able to reach out farther to pull in a signal.

-They must be pointed in the direction of the cell tower to be effective, so you must first determine the location of the nearest cell phone tower for your provider.
+For Directional antennas to be effective, they must be pointed in the direction of the cell tower.
+The first step is to determine the location of the nearest cell phone tower for your provider.

 Advantages of directional antennas: